Armed robbers on the run after targeting residents in Collierville

 - PHOTOS: Mid-South’s Most Wanted Fugitives

-After they took the victims' wallets and purse, they drove to the Shell Station on Byhalia Road and robbed another woman of her purse.
+After they took the victims' wallets and purse, they drove to the Shell Station on Byhalia Road and robbed the family of three.

-The alleged victim of the gas station robbery posted about the incident on Facebook.

-The victim said she was stopping to get snacks for her family when two cars pulled up, and she knew 'something was off.'

 © 2019 Cox Media Group.